Kaldei/KDN/source/content/iac/Vault CLI Secret Engines.md

  >
  > **<font color=red>vault kv patch</font> my_credentials password<font color=red>=</font>myNewPass**</br>
- > Create a new version by replacing only provided values (partial update) instead of replace all values like `kv put`.
+ > Create a new version by replacing only provided values (partial update) instead of replacing all values like `kv put`.

 ---